Arthur Carlson: Personal life

 Aside from Jennifer, Carlson also relies heavily on Andy Travis.
 Although their initial meeting was rocky (Carlson didn't remember hiring Andy over the phone, and then tried to fire him after the station's format change to rock and roll), Carlson often turns to Andy for advice (such as when he decided to turn down a funeral home's business because he found their advertising campaign to be tasteless) and often stands behind Andy when Andy's required to make tough decisions (such as firing a DJ who was taking payola from a record company).

-Mr. Carlson is tempted once in the course of the series, by his first receptionist, Joyce Armour (Rosemary Forsyth).
+Carlson is tempted once in the course of the series, by his first receptionist, Joyce Armour (Rosemary Forsyth).
 When Joyce stops by to recruit WKRP's business for her rep firm, she takes Carlson out for drinks and then asks him to come see her at her hotel room.
 A nervous Carlson initially thinks Joyce is coming on to him and so brushes her off, but eventually decides to visit her.
 After a couple of drinks, and some confused conversation, Joyce explains to Carlson that she was simply trying to drum up some business for her firm, and never intended to mislead him.
 Carlson replied that she didn't, it was merely his usual misinterpreting of a situation.
 Joyce then tells Carlson that she was flattered he was attracted to her, stating "If you weren't married I'd camp on your doorstep," to which Carlson replied before departing, "If I wasn't married, you wouldn't be camping very long."